 If you've never been to Austin, you've probably heard the same two things about it for years now: It's cool and you'll love it.
 Now that we've finally been able to put in a little time there, our honest assessment is this: It is cool and yeah, you will love it.

 All the other things we'd heard about Austin before going — that it's weird, the food is great, the music scene is awesome, blah blah — is pretty wildly true.
 We ate breakfast tacos and queso and barbecue.
 We wandered down Rainey and East Sixth streets and heard live music pouring out of every open door.
 We drank a lot of margaritas.
 The weather was hot and amazing.
 Check, check, check, yes, yes, yes.
-But what we loved most about the city over the course of our time there (which, btw, also included a bunch of super fun wedding activities like this, this, and this) was the amount of really gorgeous, totally inspiring, and super design-centric restaurants, hotels, shops, and bars we saw.
-So many cute places!
-Below, a few of our favorites, plus a couple classic, can't-miss ATX spots thrown in for good measure.
+But what we loved most about the city over the course of our time there (which, btw, also included a bunch of super fun wedding activities like this, this, and this) was the amount of design-centric restaurants, hotels, shops, and bars we saw.
+So many good places!
+Below, a few of our favorites.

 where to eat & drink

 Tucked in a little corner behind the South Congress Hotel, this airy cafe features blue tile, pale wood, and soaring walls of windows.
 The coffee by Cuvee, teas by Kusmi, and pastries by Amanda Rockman are all super tasty but we especially love the selection of Austin-based bottled Kombucha from Kosmic.

 Cafe No Sé

 Avocado toast, kale salad, quinoa bowls and all the other usual suspects star at this supremely photogenic restaurant by Chef Michael Paley located in the South Congress Hotel.
 There's a cute coffee bar, full cocktail menu, and a pretty decent wine list, too.